-Since 1976, the Center for Whale Research has conducted observation-based studies of orcas in the Salish Sea.
+For 44 years (1976-present), the Center for Whale Research has conducted observation-based studies of orcas in the Salish Sea.

-Longtime CWR staff member Dave Ellifrit,
+CWR senior staff member Dave Ellifrit,

-Aerial Observation Study - Working with a research team from the University of Exeter, CWR launched a research study using drones to study the behavior of the Southern Resident killer whales from a new perspective.
+Aerial Observation Study: Working with a research team from the University of Exeter, CWR’s Dr. Darren Croft and Dr. Michael Weiss are using drones to study Southern Resident killer whale behavior from a new perspective.

-Published Studies - See a comprehensive list of publications where the Center for Whale Research has had involvement.
+Published Studies: See a comprehensive list of publications where the Center for Whale Research has had involvement.

 In The Media - CWR spoke out boldly in the media concerning the sick and starving animals within the Southern Resident orca community.
-At various different times, Ken Balcomb and CWR staff were interviewed by Q13 NEWS Seattle, CFAX 1070 Victoria, and others.
-CWR's Dr. Darren Croft and Michael Weiss wrote about The Future for Southern Residents in The Journal of the San Juan Islands.
+At different times, Ken Balcomb and CWR staff were interviewed by Q13 NEWS Seattle, Victoria Times Columnist, and other journalists from television, online, print, and radio.

 A mighty voice for the Southern Resident orcas is a grassroots effort.
 The more people who become informed and involved, and speak out, the better chance the orcas have of living another day.